Photo: RIKI JAPOW GUIDE

 BOOTS:ATOMIC|HAWX URTLA XTD110

-We recommend skis with a center of 100mm as your first pair, as they can be used from the beginning of the season through the high powder season and spring season.
-Even if you purchase your second or third pair of skis, 100mm skis will be useful as all-rounders.
+For your first pair of skis, a center width of around 100mm is recommended, as it can handle everything from the start of the season through the peak powder season and into the spring season.
+Even when you buy your second or third pair of skis, a 100mm ski will be a valuable all-rounder.

-The bindings are SHIFT., and when hiking, the bindings don't touch your feet like tech bindings, so they feel lighter, and the foothold for walking is closer to your toes, making them easier.
-When skiing, the bindings are step-in, so there's forward pressure, which provides excellent tracking and safety, and we recommend them.
+For bindings, SHIFT. is recommended.
+When hiking, the bindings don't stick to your feet like tech bindings, so they feel light, and the pivot point for walking is closer to your toes, making it easier.
+When skiing, they become step-in bindings, so they have forward pressure, and their responsiveness and safety are excellent, making them highly recommended.

-Hawks boots are not only light, but also have thick inner boots and a great fit.
-If you're only considering powder, you don't need a very stiff flex at first.
+Hawks boots are not only lightweight, but the inner boot is thick, and they have a great fit.
+If you're only considering powder, you don't need skis with a very stiff flex at first.

 JMGA Mountain Guide Stage I